prawarpoudel/aes_project/readme.md

 The above experiment does not indicate there is relation between the number of bits that are different in key vs the generated cipher.

 So, we want to move on to do another experiment where we will read a file (a simple image file), and encrypt the file using AES-CBC (128) mode.
-We will perform two kinds of analysis in this experiment.

 ## Description 3